 Altra shoes is the company that coined the term “Zero Drop” when they created the first cushioned Zero Drop shoes.
 Zero Drop described the improved level of cushioning that no longer drops from the heel to the forefoot, but one that positions your feet in a more natural position; one that is optimal for running long distances, avoid injuries and reduces problems on your joints and feet.

 The brand is proud and widely recognized for changing the way the toe boxes on your shoes is designed.
 While the majority of running shoes feature pointy toe boxes, Altra designed their shoes with ones that mirror the shape of a healthy foot.
 They called their technology FootShape, and claim that their wider toe-box design helps their customers to alleviate problems like bunions, neuromas and plantar fasciitis.

-Those technological developments create shoes that enhances the stability and comfort while they provide excellent running performance.
+Those technological developments create shoes that enhance the stability and comfort while they provide excellent running performance.
 Altra has positioned within the top 10 running shoe brands during the last years.